AllenRodger22/A-Frog-Startup-Company---public-designs/Playtesters Guidelines/guidelines.md

 # Feedback Outline
-###    If you would like to help us improve quality, and have time for long feedbacks you can reply the following questions and send it to allen.thepolitecat@gmail.com with the game title - version - and your answers
+###    If you would like to help us improve quality, and have time for long feedbacks you can reply the following questions and send it to allen.thepolitecat@gmail.com with this subject: [game title - version - and your answers ]

 # Playtesters question